 It is perhaps no coincidence that this is one of the few facts about the Bondo society that Thomas records in his Anthropological Report.
 The threat of scrotal elephantiasis was perhaps sufficient to deter him from pursuing his inquiries further!

 In contrast to his limited investigations of women’s initiation societies, Thomas conducted extensive research into men’s societies such as Poro and Ragbenle.
-Thomas attempted to be initiated into Poro at Yonibana, but was prevented as a result of the intervention of a junior colonial administrator by the name of W. Y. Lyons.
+Thomas attempted to be initiated into Poro at Yonibana, but was prevented from doing so as a result of the intervention of a junior colonial administrator by the name of W. Y. Lyons.
 When Thomas complained about this interference, it was claimed that Lyons acted in the interests of the local population.
 It is more likely, however, that the idea of a European acting on behalf of the colonial government being initiated into a West African ‘secret society’ was seen as a transgression of a racialised boundary, which could not be tolerated by the colonial authorities.

 When Thomas submitted the initial draft of his Report to the Colonial Office at the conclusion of his Sierra Leonean tour, he requested that many details of the Poro society and its connection with chieftaincy be withheld from publication because they would cause embarrassment to his informants.
 Due to these ethical concerns, the section on Poro in the published report is quite cursory.